openshift/jenkins-plugin/README.md

 5) "Tag an image in OpenShift": performs the equivalent of an `oc tag` command invocation in order to manipulate tags for images in OpenShift ImageStream's

-6) "Verify deployments in OpenShift":  determines whether the expected set of DeploymentConfig's, ReplicationController's, and active replicas are present based on prior use of either the "Scale deployments in OpenShift" (2) or "Trigger a deployment in OpenShift" (3) steps; its activities specifically include:
+6) "Check deployment success in OpenShift":  determines whether the expected set of DeploymentConfig's, ReplicationController's, and active replicas are present based on prior use of either the "Scale deployments in OpenShift" (2) or "Trigger a deployment in OpenShift" (3) steps; its activities specifically include:

    - it first confirms the specified deployment config exists
    - it then gets the list of all replication controllers for that DC, and finds the latest incarnation